veeraRaghavSanthosh/sharepointConnector/README.md

   //nextUrl -- will provide the next page url and will be used to represent paginated data

 });
-// below method can be used to read complete sharepoint list, irrespective of pagination (this method will takecare of the pagination and provides complete data set). sharepoint.listItems.listAll(function(err, listRes){
+// below method can be used to read complete sharepoint list, irrespective of the pagination SP value it provides the complete data set  (this method will takecare of the pagination internally and provides complete data set). sharepoint.listItems.listAll('list Name',function(err, listRes){

   });

-// will provide the current logged in user sharepoint details sharepoint.listItems.currentuser("list name",function(err,response){
+// will provide the current logged in user details sharepoint.listItems.currentuser("list name",function(err,response){

 });
-// will provide the binary stream data sharepoint.listItems.byteStream("floder Name", "filename",function(err,serviceReqObj){
+// will provide the binary stream content sharepoint.listItems.byteStream("floder Name", "filename",function(err,serviceReqObj){
-// for easy binary handling invoking the service and pipeing it to service response
+// for easy binary handling, invoked the service and piped it to response
     require('request').get(serviceReqObj).on('response', function(response) {
           response.pipe(res);
         });